 - adequacy of existing access methods

 - consortial arrangements

 Disciplines may have other considerations and specific collection focus.
-Discipline-specific policies are listed in Appendix 1.
+Find out more about discipline-specific policies.

 Methodology for collection development appears in the Collection Development Procedures.